 - Recently we started “History Links” to see if we want to do more of it for next year, and I really like how it includes many different subjects all rolled together.
 My favorite part is that each lesson has a ton of ideas for how to get the points across, so I can pick and choose the activities that sound like they'd fly with everyone.
 If it sounds boring or like too much work for me, we skip it.
 But there are a lot of fun or simple ideas, too.

-- The kids have some things they do as part of their independent work each day: reading, writing, math, chores, thankful journal, and a few other things (while I get my own work done), but we do together work each day, too: prayers/faith study, history, Latin/Greek, poetry, spelling/vocab, editing/grammar, and more – I love that a lot of their learning is done with their siblings.
+- The kids have some things they do as part of their independent work each day: reading, writing, math, chores, thankful journal, and a few other things (while I get my own work done), but we do together work each day, too: prayers/faith study, history, Latin/Greek, poetry, spelling/vocab, editing/grammar, and my favorite: read aloud time.
+I love that a lot of their learning is done with their siblings.
 (When they're not smacking each other or yelling and tattling, that is.
 Does this lessen over time or will they always be this way toward each other???)

 I like the excitement that they have.
 They can't wait to tell me about what they learned, particularly with history.
 The program that they are following really has them interested.
 Instead of just memorizing dates, they're remembering the stories.